Ernst & Young: Audit practices

-In September 2016, the US securities regulatory SEC fined EY US US$9.3 million for failures, including an auditor's romantic involvement with a client.
-Another partner on the team who was auditing a different public company became romantically involved with its chief accounting officer.
+In September 2016, the SEC fined EY US US$9.3 million for multiple failures, including an auditor's romantic involvement with a client.
+Another partner on the team, who was auditing a different public company, also became romantically involved with its chief accounting officer.

 In October 2016, EY settled with the SEC because they were unable to detect financial statement fraud that was committed by the Weatherford tax department.
 Weatherford misstated their financial statements by manipulating the income tax line item in their financials.
 EY was Weatherford's independent auditors when the fraud was perpetrated.

 In October 2016, Mozilla stopped accepting WebTrust audits from Ernst & Young Hong Kong due to their failure "to detect multiple issues they should have detected" during their audits of WoSign.

 In February 2017, in response to questions regarding misissued certificates, Symantec stated they would no longer accept WebTrust audits from E&Y Korea and E&Y Brazil due to deficiencies in these audits.

-According to The Wall Street Journal, in 2019, EY had audited WeWork the office-space company that "nearly collapsed after fumbling a planned initial public offering".
+According to The Wall Street Journal, in 2019, EY had audited WeWork, the office-space company that "nearly collapsed after fumbling a planned initial public offering".

-In April 2020, a former partner and whistleblower was awarded $10.8 million for ethical misconduct by EY in a Dubai gold audit by the high court in London.
+In April 2020, a former partner and whistleblower was awarded $10.8 million by the high court in London, for ethical misconduct by EY in an audit of Kaloti Jewellery International, Dubai-based gold refiner.
 EY appealed the decision, but then dropped the appeal in March 2021.

 In 2020, EY failed to uncover $2 billion that was missing at Wirecard AG, a German fintech payment processing company.
-This resulted in a lawsuit filed against EY in June 2020.
+This resulted in a lawsuit being filed against EY in June 2020.
 An investigation by the Bundestag revealed in April 2021 that EY's audits of defunct payments group Wirecard suffered from serious shortcomings over a period of years.

 EY also failed to identify $300 million in "fabricated sales" in their 2020 audit of the coffee chain Luckin Coffee and $5 billion in "undisclosed debt" at NMC Health and Finablr.

 In August 2021, EY US agreed to pay US$10 million as part of a settlement with the SEC related to charges of auditor independence misconduct perpetrated by several of its partners to secure Sealed Air as a client.